scala/docs.scala-lang/contribute/partest-guide.md

 includeTOC: true
 ---

 Partest is a custom parallel testing tool that we use to run the test suite for the Scala compiler and library.
-Go the scala project folder from your local checkout and run it via `ant` or standalone as follows.
+Go to the scala project folder from your local checkout and run it via `sbt`, `ant` or standalone as follows.

+## Using sbt

+The test suite can be run from the sbt console with:

+	> partest

+You can get a summary of the usage by running `partest --help`.

+If you would like to run particular tests pass the test paths as arguments

+        > partest test/files/pos/bounds.scala test/scaladoc/run/diagrams-base.scala

+To run only the Scaladoc tests use `--srcpath` with the location of the tests

+        > partest --srcpath scaladoc

 ## Using ant

+Please note support for ant was removed on the 2.12 branch.

 The test suite can be run by using ant from the command line: